many careers, Shelley’s started from her interests; her interest in

 psychologist, Shelley has developed her skills in many different

 areas.
-Her latest areas of interest include insomnia, teen and
+Her latest areas of interest include insomnia, police psychology, pain, and Alzheimer’s

 disease.
 The latter after a family member was diagnosed with this